rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 command terminated with exit code 28
 ```

 What happened?
 The curl failed!
-But we allowed the dnsName in the EgressFirewall, why we can't reach the docs.openshift.com webpage from our pod?
+But we allowed the dnsName in the EgressFirewall, so why can't we reach the docs.openshift.com webpage from our pod?

 Let's check the resolv.conf inside of our pods: